dogmaticdev/IRON/README.md

 Or have the IR be in another programming language and have that programming language handle implicit types.
 But I don't intend on adding in such functionality directly into IRON.

+Although, IRON gives you a lot of control, so it may be possible to force it to consider implicit types.

 This can be removed later on, but IRON removes "filler text" from the source code.
 The filler words are, "as" "by" "is" "of" "or" "to" "so" "and" "for" "has" "the" "from" "into" "that" "with" if you would like to use these words, simply remove this text from "iron_compiler.asm"